House OKs Opioid Abuse Prevention BillApril 26, 2016

 - release health care professionals and good Samaritans from liability when they administer an opioid antagonist, such as Narcan, to treat an overdose

 - add more on-the-ground experts, including an emergency medical technician and a licensed alcohol and drug counselor, to the Connecticut Alcohol and Drug Policy Council

 By limiting the supply of excess painkillers, we can stop these drugs from falling into the wrong hands.
-I’m proud that Connecticut is leading the way in combating opioid addiction and overdose.
+I’m proud that Connecticut is leading the way in combatting opioid addiction and overdose.